backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 [Top](#Top)<br />
 ## Theme

-Organizations offer the ability to customize the look and feel of backstitch for your team members.
+Organizations have the ability to customize the look and feel of backstitch for your team members.

 <div class="note">
   Note: Some theme options are only available to backstitch for Business and Enterprise plans <a href="http://backstit.ch/pricing" target="_blank">more info</a>